Coaching

 • Reflectors: Disappointment

-The Heart Center is one of nine Energy Centers in the Human Design BodyGraph chart.
-Each Energy Center is a hub of energy in the body, similar to a chakra.
-Each Center governs specific kinds of energy.
+The Heart Center is one of nine Energy Centers in the Bodygraph chart.
+Each Energy Center is a hub of energy within the body, similar to a Chakra.
+Each of the Centers govern specific kinds of energy.

-The Heart Center relates to someone’s willfulness and their ability to commit themselves to something and follow through on it.
+The Heart Center relates to your sense of willfulness and your ability to commit yourself to something and follow through on it.

-A Defined Heart Center will be colored red on their BodyGraph.
-If your client has a Defined Heart Center, they will have an easier time sticking to a consistent exercise or nutrition plan.
-A client with an Undefined Heart Center (white) will likely need something more flexible.
+If you have a defined Heart Center, the triangle circled on the BodyGraph chart below will be colored red (as in the image on the left).
+If your client has a defined Heart Center, he or she might have an easier time sticking to a consistent exercise or nutrition plan.

 Defined vs Undefined Heart Center - Human Design for Health Coaches